sahu04/Ecs_service_terraform_githubworkflow/README.md

 ```

-Upload the data from PostgrSQL database in formate CSV file to S3_Bucket
+Upload the data from PostgrSQL database in format CSV file to S3_Bucket

 ```
 logging.info(f'Uploading {name}.csv to S3...')